-When you’re extracting cannabis, one of the main steps in the process is called winterization.
-Winterization is necessary to create a refined, pure end product, no matter what kind of output you’re looking to achieve.
+When you’re extracting cannabis and hemp, one of the main steps in the process is called winterization.
+Winterization of oil is necessary to create a refined, pure end product, no matter what kind of output you’re looking to achieve.

 Having these compounds present in the distillate for vape cartridges will cause the distillate to burn.
-In addition, these waxes, lipids, and fats can alter the chemical makeup of the distillate and, over time, cause it to become cloudy.
+In addition, these waxes, lipids, and fats can alter the chemical makeup of the THC or CBD distillate and, over time, cause it to become cloudy.

-While you can start the decarboxylation stage and then process into distillate, winterization is normally completed before the decarb process involving another solvent such as ethanol.
+While you can start the decarboxylation stage and then process into distillate, winterization of oil is normally completed before the decarb process involving another solvent such as ethanol.

 But what exactly is the winterization process in cannabis extraction, and what steps and processes are necessary during this phase to achieve a superior end product?
 We provide the details below.